-Rule 92 bis: Alternative Proof of Facts
+Rule 92bis: Alternative Proof of Facts (amended 14 March 2004)

-- (A) A Chamber may admit as evidence, in whole or in part, information in lieu of oral testimony. - (B) The information submitted may be received in evidence if, in the view of the Trial Chamber, it is relevant to the purpose for which it is submitted and if its reliability is susceptible of confirmation. - (C) A party wishing submit information as evidence shall give 10 days notice to the opposing party.
+- (A) A Chamber may admit as evidence, in whole or in part, information in lieu of oral testimony. - (B) The information submitted may be received in evidence if, in the view of the Trial Chamber, it is relevant to the purpose for which it is submitted and if its reliability is susceptible of confirmation. - (C) A party wishing to submit information as evidence shall give 10 days notice to the opposing party.
 Objections, if any, must be submitted within 5 days.

-Rule 93: Evidence of Consistent Pattern of Conduct
+Rule 93: Evidence of Consistent Pattern of Conduct (amended 7 March 2003)